antonioconselheiro/encrypted-uri/README.md

 > Apocalypse 2:17

 # Encrypted URI
-## Generic Encrypted Content Encode Specification
+## URI Encrypted Scheme Specification

 Encode to standardize different types of encrypted content into a query string that allows the user to customize his cyphers with his preferred encryption algorithm.